 Another solution is to use an affiliate marketplace.
 These are sites that essentially bring the creators and marketers together.
 A couple good places to start are ClickBank and Commission Junction.
 You'll be able to sign up and browse through a list of vendors or products based on industry.

-How Do I Setup Affiliate Marketing On My Blog?
+How Do I Setup Affiliate Marketing?

 Once you sign up for an affiliate program, you will receive a unique URL that has a built-in tracking code.
 All you need to do is use this specific URL whenever you link to the product from your website.
 When someone uses this URL to visit the site your affiliate tracking code automatically gets added and they can associate that visitor (and potentially that sale) to you.